What financial information do you need to file FAFSA®?

 - Pension funds and plans

-Current balance of cash, checking and savings accounts
+The current balance of cash, checking, and savings accounts

 Lastly, the FSA wants to know how much money you have in the bank on the day you are filing your FAFSA®.
 Here’s what you’ll need:

 - Recent statements from all checking and savings accounts in the student’s or parent’s name.
-Each month the bank you are affiliated to will send an bank statement which will list all the transactions from that particular month.
+Each month the bank you are affiliated with will send a bank statement that will list all the transactions from that particular month.

-Since bank balances will fluctuate throughout the month, there can be some benefit to filing your FAFSA® the day before payday.
+Since bank balances will fluctuate throughout the month, there can be some benefits to filing your FAFSA® the day before payday.

 When possible, it’s best for students and their parents to gather all this information before beginning the process of filing the student’s FAFSA®.
-Students and parents who have already compiled this information can complete Frank’s simplified version of the application on withFRANK.org in as little as five minutes.
+Students and parents who have already compiled this information can complete Frank’s simplified version of the application on withFRANK.org in only minutes.